wso2con/2025-BCN-choreo-tutorial-2/README.md

     1. Select `NodeJs` as the build pack type
     1. Selevct language version as `20`
     1. Click `Create`
+    1. You will be taken to the build page automatically
+    1. Click on `Auto Build on Commit`

 2. Connect to the accounts components
     1. Go to `Dependancies > Connections`